 A few things to note:

 - We will ONLY alert you if there's a potential issue like a risky application, bullying, depression, etc. in your child's messaging or web browsing.
-See more about what makes Bark different here.
+Learn more about what makes Bark different here.

-- We do not send a notification of every single blocked website (for your sanity!), just the ones that may require your attention, like blocked Sexual Content websites.
+- We do not send a notification of every single blocked website or app (for your sanity!), just the ones that may require your attention, like blocked Sexual Content websites/apps.

 If our system finds something potentially alarming, you and any other notification contacts will receive an email, text, or app alert along with a snippet of the conversation or media for your review, as seen in the example below.
 We also include recommended tips on how to handle the situation.